Azure/azure-functions-docker-python-sample/README.md

 ## Configure your environment

-Azure Functions needs a storage account environment in order to run locally.
+Azure Functions needs a storage account in order to run locally.

 The best way to add this is to create a Storage Account in Azure and pass the connection string as an environment variable called `AzureWebJobsStorage` to the docker run command.